What is an Urban Design Overlay?

 - Three readings (including public hearing on second reading) at Metro Council, and

 - The UDO must be approved by Metro Council.

 How is the UDO used?

 UDOs often contain regulating plans and design standards that have the same force and effect as the standards set forth in the base zoning district.
 Any final development construction plans submitted for approval under the UDO must be reviewed for adherence to the developed standards in the UDO.
-Metro Planning’s Design Studio reviews the construction plans within UDOs.
+Our Community Design division reviews the construction plans within UDOs.